What Is Lead Generation? A Complete B2B Guide for 2026

 • Follow-up automation: Triggered sequences based on engagement behavior, moving prospects through nurture tracks without manual intervention.

-Sales engagement platforms and AI-assisted tools like ZoomInfo Copilot automate research and personalized outreach while maintaining quality.
+Sales engagement platforms and AI-assisted tools like ZoomInfo automate research and personalized outreach while maintaining quality through verified data and signal-driven prioritization.

 Lead Generation Tools and Software

-Customer Relationship Management (CRM): CRMs track every touchpoint from first contact through closed deal, storing customer, prospect, and pipeline data.
-Modern GTM teams use data enrichment and automation platforms like ZoomInfo to maintain clean, complete data without manual entry.
+CRMs track every touchpoint from first contact through closed deal, storing customer, prospect, and pipeline data.
+The CRM is only as useful as the data inside it.
+Modern GTM teams use ZoomInfo, the all-in-one AI GTM Platform, to maintain clean, complete CRM data and surface buying signals without manual entry.

 • Sales dialer capabilities for high-volume calling